-Caution: Starting from version 2.0.0, E-Maj no longer supports PostgreSQL versions prior 9.1.
+Caution: Starting from version 2.2.0, E-Maj no longer supports PostgreSQL versions prior 9.2.
 If an older PostgreSQL version is used, it must be updated before migrating E-Maj to a higher version.

-6.2 Upgrade by deletion and re-installation
+7.2 Upgrade by deletion and re-installation

-For this upgrade path, it is not necessary to use the full procedure described in E-Maj uninstall.
+For this upgrade path, it is not necessary to use the full procedure described in Uninstalling an E-Maj extension from a database.
 In particular, the tablespace and both roles can remain as is.
 However, it may be judicious to save some useful pieces of information.
 Here is a suggested procedure.

-6.2.1 Stop tables groups
+7.2.1 Stop tables groups